bsccf/Uni-notes/Mechanics structures and materials/Statics 1/14a Shear stresses in beams/modeling shear stress in beams.md

 ### The importance of shear stress
 If we imagine a situation with 2 beams of identical situations except one is cut into a series of layers with not shear stresses between them:
 ![[Pasted image 20211207225818.png]]
-We can clearly see that without that shear stress a great amount of strength is lost, this links back to [[distrobution  beam]]
+We can clearly see that without that shear stress a great amount of strength is lost, this links back to the effective [[second moment of area]] of the comparative beams.